 - Re-read your mental model list regularly.
 Once you use them to look at challenges or problems, they will always provide you with new ways of looking at the problem and its solutions.

 Enjoy Munger while he’s still alive. 🙂

-PS: We had Munger’s mental models in mind when we designed the program of the Behavioural Design Acacademy master classes.
+PS: We had Munger’s mental models in mind when we designed the program of our Behavioural Design Acacademy Fundamentals Course.
 Our program is designed to teach you some very powerful and easy to remember mental models for finding human insights and for coming up with smart interventions for behavioural change. #funfact.

 Master the number 1 mental model in Behavioural Design.